jakutis/httpinvoke/readme.markdown

 All options are optional.

 * **timeout** is a number of milliseconds that specifies when **finished** has to be called with an Error if it was not yet called, default is `0`, which means timeout errors are disabled (network stack timeouts result in network errors).
+* **uploadTimeout** is a number of milliseconds that specifies when **gotStatus** has to be called with an Error if it was not yet called, default is `0`, which means timeout errors are disabled (network stack timeouts result in network errors).
+* **downloadTimeout** is a number of milliseconds that specifies when **finished** has to be called with an Error after **gotStatus** was called if it was not yet called, default is `0`, which means timeout errors are disabled (network stack timeouts result in network errors).
 * **uploading** is a function that is called when HTTP request upload progress event happens.
 It is called with these arguments:
   0. **current** is a number for the number of bytes currently sent;
   0. **total** is a number for the total number of bytes to be sent.